MattHoyt1/MattHoyt1.github.io/README.md

                         </ul>
                         <p>Age Requirement:</p>
                         <ul class="list-disc pl-6 mt-2 space-y-2">
-                        <li>You must be at least 13 years old to use ourapps.
+                        <li>You must be at least 13 years old to use our apps.
 If you are under 18, you must have parental or gaurdian consent.</li>
                     </ul>
                 </section>
                 <section>